prasegaonkar/family/README.md

  - Assumed that the names of the family members are unique.
  - Addition of spouse in the family tree is implemented on the lines similar to that of "ADD_CHILD" function.
- - Relationship, in general, is usually a complicated subject to understand.
+ - Relationship, in general, is a complicated subject to understand.
 Current solution is implemented considering simple and basic understanding of this subject.
  - Some of the implemented `Relationships` are used only for testing purposes.
 They are not required/used to in application execution.
  - There could be cases or boundary conditions which might have got missed or are not covered in the implemented solution.
 For such cases, this solution can be improved upon; starting by adding failing tests for such cases.
  - Current supported behavior of this application is defined "entirely" by written tests.